Guide to applying

 - Each placement has a nominated contact person for that school - you can call them directly with any questions.

-- A placement may be advertised for 4 terms, but the principal may be willing to accept a teacher for a shorter duration.
+- A placement may be advertised for four terms, but the principal may be willing to accept a teacher for a shorter duration.
+This should be requested in your application.

 - You can apply for up to three placements